rgrempel/csrs-elm/README.md

 abandon the effort when it became clear that Elm couldn't handle what I wanted to do.
 So far, that hasn't happened ...

-I've also taken a look at Purescript as an Elm altrnative.
-In some ways, Purescript is more sophisticated, since it borrows more of the Haskell functional goodness (though not slavishly).
-However, Elm is somewhat more approachable, and I haven't really needed any of Purescript's extra sophistication yet.
-Plus, Elm is more squarely focused on the 'functional reactive' UI model, though Purescript does have packages like purescript-halogen which take similar approaches.

 As far as points of interest go, there are a variety of things on the Elm side that could be of interest to Elm programmers -- see src/main/Elm for the code.

 For the Java side, some of the stuff that I'm doing with Specifications could be interesting -- see src/main/java/com/fulliautomatix/csrs/specification for source.
 Essentially, I'm using specifications and their JSON representations as a method to transmit queries from the client to the server.
 This is an area that doesn't really have an obvious solution, though of course there are a variety of alternatives.

-Note that the port to Elm is a work-in-progress, so there are a variety of things which are unimplemented at this point.
+Note that there are some missing files and other problems with the build process such that I don't really expect people to be able to build the app.
+Instead, it's here mainly to illustrate some techniques, especially in the Elm code.
+At some point, I may break various things out into separate packages that are more easily used by others.